jfeo/rtiso/README.md

 The project relies on `OpenGL`, and `GLEW`, for rendering graphics, `GLFW` for creating the window, and interaction, and `SOIL` for loading images.

+Furthermore it relies on `CMocka` for unit testing.

 ## Running

 Simply use `make`: